redbluewater/queryMetaboLights/README.md

 R code to query Kujawinski lab data repositories at MetaboLights\
 Krista Longnecker

 This repository is a first pass at setting up a way to query untargeted metabolomics data at MetaboLights with an elemental formula.
-This question has come up multple times, most recently at a meeting in late July.
+This question has come up multiple times, most recently at a meeting in late July.
 Voila, ''queryMetaboLights'' was started.
 This is a work in progress, but feel free to play with it and let me know what you think.

 ## Quick version of what to do with this:
 ``queryMetabolites_latest.R`` --> this is R script that will run a search based on an elemental formula you enter.
 Run this in your R environment (I use R Studio), when prompted, enter the elemental formula you want, and wait.
 To run enter this: ```source('~/Dropbox/XX_MetaboLights_access/queryMetaboLights_latest.R')```\